Skip to Content

 All employees have an expectation that their workplace is a safe environment, free from potential hazards that could cause injury or illness.
 Workers’ compensation insurance provides monetary reimbursement for medical bills, lost wages, as well as mental anguish for victims who have experienced injury or illness at their place of employment.

-It’s important to note that workers’ comp is a no-fault system.
+Workers’ comp is a no-fault system.
 With few exceptions, even when an employee’s careless behavior plays a role in their accident or illness, it may still be covered by workers’ comp if the job conditions were a contributing factor.

 Florida’s workers’ compensation laws require all Florida employers to carry workers’ compensation coverage if they have more than four (4) full or part-time employees in most industries.
 These laws are put in place to protect employees who might experience an injury or illness at the workplace.
 Unfortunately, even with these laws in place, submitting a claim for workers’ compensation can be a complicated and tedious process.